Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

 The question then is whether finetuning (with DP) on top of such publicly pretrained models should really be publicized as \emph{privacy-preserving}.
 It is entirely possible that models might memorize a large fraction of their (public, yet sensitive) pretraining dataset.
 Then if the model ever leaks this pretraining data, this still harms the privacy of the data subjects.
 Such situations could run the risk of eroding affected individuals' trust in differential privacy to appropriately protect their data in other settings (e.g., for collecting census data~\cite{AbowdACGHHJKLMMSSZ22}).

-The semantic guarantees of differential privacy are complicated enough to understand when no public data is involved~\cite{CummingsKR21}, even for researchers~\cite{McSherry16a, McSherry16b}.
-Asking data owners to properly distinguish between their ``public'' and ``private'' data further muddies the waters---especially because this distinction may not always be evident to data owners.
+The guarantees of differential privacy are complicated enough to understand when no public data is involved~\cite{CummingsKR21}, even for researchers~\cite{McSherry16a, McSherry16b}.
+Asking data owners to distinguish between their ``public'' and ``private'' data further muddies the waters---especially because this distinction may not always be evident to data owners, or even knowable for some data.

 Going forward, we argue that researchers should make the privacy ramifications of using certain public data sources clearer.
 Indeed, not all public data is created equal.
 Some public sources (e.g., Wikipedia) are highly curated and may pose low risks of containing sensitive information.
 Alternatively, some data sources might consist of public data that carries explicit consent to be used.
 It is an important open research question to understand if pretraining models solely on such stringently curated data can provide similar benefits for downstream tasks, while mitigating privacy risks.